hlxsites/henkel-raqn-guide/docs/raqn/reasoning.md

 Those are the minimal requirements

-1. Allow to setup what components are LCP
+1. Allow editorial setup what components are LCP per page
-2. Allow to setup what images are eager loaded
+2. Allow to setup what images are eager loaded per page